ibmdb/node-ibm_db/README.md

 An asynchronous/synchronous interface for node.js to IBM DB2 and IBM Informix.
 Async APIs return promises if callback function is not used.
 Async APIs supports async-await programming style.

-- **Supported Platforms** - Windows64, MacOS64, Linuxx64, Linuxia32, AIX, Linux on IBM Z, Linux on Power PC and z/OS.
+- **Supported Platforms** - Windows64, MacOS64, MacARM64, Linuxx64, Linuxia32, AIX, Linux on IBM Z, Linux on Power PC and z/OS.

-- **MacOS with M1 Chip** - Install x64 version of node.js. ibm_db with arm64 version of node.js is not supported.
+- **MacOS with Silicon Chip** - Supported from ibm_db@3.3.0 onwards using v12.x clidriver.

-- **Steps to install ibm_db on MacOS M1/M2 Chip system (arm64 architecture)** - Check [here](https://github.com/ibmdb/node-ibm_db/blob/master/INSTALL.md#m1chip).
+- **MacOS with Intel Chip** - Supported using v11.x clidriver only.
+By default v11.5.9 clidriver will get downloaded.

+- ibm_db v3.2.5 is the last version to use clidriver of version 11.5.9 by default. **ibm_db@3.3.0** onwards v12.1.x clidriver get autodownloaded by default and hence v12.1 db2connect license is required.
+However, user can use older db2connect license when ibm_db get installed using `npm install ibm_db -clidriver="v11.5.9"` command.

 - **SQL1598N Error** - It is expected in absence of valid db2connect license.
 Please click [here](#sql1598n) and read instructions.